Fjf/Allen/readme.md

 Requisites
 ----------------
-The project requires CMake 3.12, Python3 and a [compiler supporting C++17](https://en.cppreference.com/w/cpp/compiler_support).
+The project requires CMake 3.12, Python3, a [compiler supporting C++17](https://en.cppreference.com/w/cpp/compiler_support), boost and ZeroMQ.
 Further requirements depend on the device chosen as target.
 For each target, we show a proposed development setup with CVMFS and CentOS 7: